The Abrons Arts Center Sammy Cahn Scholarship

 Born on the Lower East Side and a former student of Abrons Arts Center/Henry Street Settlement, Sammy Cahn (June 18, 1913 – January 15, 1993) was an American lyricist, composer, and musician.
 He is best known for his romantic lyrics to films and Broadway songs, as well as stand-alone songs for multiple recording companies.
 He and his collaborators had a series of hit recordings with Frank Sinatra, Dean Martin, Doris Day and many others.
 He won the Academy Award four times for his songs, including the popular song “Three Coins in the Fountain”.
 In memory of Mr. Cahn and in honor of his historic connection to Henry Street Settlement, Mr. Cahn’s widow, Tita Cahn, has generously provided support to emerging Abrons musicians since 2009 via Abrons’ Center Education Program.

-Private lessons are 30-minutes long and held weekly at the Abrons Arts Center with a professional instructor.
+Private lessons are held weekly at the Abrons Arts Center with a professional instructor.

 *Students will schedule specific lesson times with Abrons staff in collaboration with teaching faculty.